athombv/homey-arduino-nrf905/README.md

 ### Software
 The library can be imported by downloading the library as a .zip file and then add it to the Arduino IDE by using the library manager.

+Alternatively, it is also possible to add the contents of the library into the same directory as your Arduino project.
 ## Usage
 Examples are provided to give you a quick overview of how to use the library. include the library into your project by adding the header file